JohanHH1/software_projekt/README.md

 We have had major problems with re-naming the project from the given name "javaFX-project" to something else.
 This explains the name, even though it is NOT a JavaFX-project.

 Program should be run using IntelliJ ide.
+Open the pom.xml as a project.
 Inside your IDE, run the "Start" file under the UI folder to start the program.
 Follow the prompts in the program to use the program.